grill2010/RemotePlayPrototype/README.md

 # What is missing

-The PS4 also uses some FEC correction mechanism but we didn't have time to check that.
-The FEC correction is needed to recover lost frame packets and to avoid fragments in the stream.
+The official PS4 Remote Play uses the [jerasure](https://github.com/tsuraan/Jerasure) library for the FEC correction (cauchy reed solomon).
+The library is mentioned in the license text of the official PS4 Remote Play project and after thestr4ng3r did some signature matching he found out which FEC mechanism they are using.
+FEC is currently not implemented in this project.
+The FEC is needed to recover lost frame packets and to avoid fragments in the stream.

 # Which tools did you use?